nesst-lab/comppedagogy/worksheets2/worksheetC.md

 ----------------------------------------------------------------------------------
 #### Before going through this worksheet, you should:
+* Have a GitHub account
-* Be added to the comppedagogy repo by one of the BASIC leaders
+* Be added to the comppedagogy repo by the lab manager or Robin
-* Have cloned the comppedagogy repo to your computer
+* Have read the first section [here](https://www.notion.so/nesstlabmu/Resources-for-git-and-GitHub-Desktop-6609b345bb3f4f43aaa574399b80dfbb?pvs=4#ed91e70fee074b558cb95c155766b993)
 ----------------------------
+### Getting the comppedagogy repo into your lab computer account

+#### 1. Open Git Bash
+a.
+Open Git Bash on your lab computer. <br>
+b.
+Using your knowledge of the command line interface from Worksheets A and B, navigate into your personal documents folder, C:\Users\[username]\Documents, where username is your pawprint

+#### 2. Make a pseudo-lab structure in your personal Documents folder
+a.
+Using your knowledge of the command line interface from Worksheets A and B, make a new folder in your personal documents folder called software <br>
+b.
+Navigate into this folder<br>
+c.
+Get a list of the folder contents (it should be empty!)<br>

+#### 3. Get the comppedagogy repo into your lab computer account
+You are going to ask Git Bash to get all the information from the main remote branch of the repository.
+It is the MAIN branch because it is the active one---the default branch that has the main, active code.
+It is a REMOTE branch because it isn't stored on the computer that you are currently working on.
+When you do this for the first time on a new computer, you CLONE the repo.
+That is, you make an exact copy of it on your local computer. <br>
+a.
+In Git Bash, type `git clone https://www.github.com/nesst-lab/comppedagogy<br>
+b.
+When the command is done running, get a list of the folder contents again.
+What is different from the last time you ran this command to this time? <br>
+c.
+Navigate into the comppedagogy folder.
+How can you tell that you are in a repo folder, rather than any other folder?
+(Hint: look at the line in Git Bash that tells you where you are.) <br>

 ### Introduction to vim

-#### 1. In Worksheet A, we created directories with the command mkdir, but then deleted it.
+#### 4. In Worksheet A, we created directories with the command mkdir, but then deleted it.
 a.
 Navigate to comppedagogy in your command line interface <br>
 b.
 Find the directory with the current academic year in (if you are a returning student, you can use your original folder).
 E.g. if it is the fall semester of 2021, navigate into the folder 2021-2022. <br>
 c.
 Make your own directory again (check worksheet A if you have forgotten how to do this), then navigate into it. <br>

-#### 2. Now we are going to create a new text file without ever leaving the command line!
+#### 5. Now we are going to create a new text file without ever leaving the command line!
 We are going to use a program called vi.
 It's best to think of this program as one where you are telling someone else to do the writing for you, like "now we are going to write some text!
 Now we are going to save!
 Now we are going to write some text again!"
 Once you are familiar with the program, you'll see how it can be a convenient tool that avoids some weird things like ghost characters that notepad or other programs can introduce.
 Anyway, end vi talk.

 The basic command structure is `vi` plus the name of the file you want to create (remember that this name is actually a **path**)